section-engineering-education/engineering-education/content/articles/image-compression-using-PCA/index.md

 Dimensionality reduction refers to techniques that reduce the number of input variables in a dataset.
 More input features often make a predictive modeling task more challenging to model, generally referred to as the <b>curse of dimensionality</b>.

-To explain the concept of dimensionality reduction, I will take an example, consider the following data where each point(vector) is represented using a linear combination of the **x** and **y** axes:
+To explain the concept of dimensionality reduction, I will take an example, consider the following data where each point(vector) is represented using a linear combination of the $x$ and $y$ axes:

 <center>